Body Image

 About Food

-Eating disorders, disordered eating, and body dysphoria rarely start with the body.
+Eating disorders, body obsessions, and body dysphoria rarely start with the body.
 They often begin with a deeper sense of overwhelm.
 A need to feel safe, to feel in control, to quiet something that feels too big or too unformed inside.

 Maybe you restrict, binge, or obsess over food.
 Maybe your image in the mirror feels unbearable or unreal.
 Maybe you vacillate between discipline and collapse, trying to manage emotions through routines, numbers, or rituals.
 Maybe you’re just tired of the constant noise in your head.